 - a.
 An automated error occurred where potential PMB claims were processed as non-PMB related claims and paid incorrectly from members' PMSA accounts.
 This error was limited to a single benefit option. - b.
 Five instances were identified where co-payments for PMBs were incorrectly paid from savings accounts.

-Corrective action taken These errors were subsequently rectified.
+These errors were subsequently rectified.